-Turn.bio: Turning back the clock on aging skin with epigenetic reprogramming likely to be for aging skin.
+One of the companies to watch in this space is called Turn.bio.
+They seem to have the inside track on leveraging techniques for epigenetic reprogramming, with their first clinical application likely to be for aging skin.
 They are one of several companies working on technologies for the use of Yamanaka factors (page 25) in reversing epigenetic age.
 In order to do that safely and predictably there are several challenges that need to be overcome: First, too much exposure causes cells to revert back to stem cells, which means they lose their identity.
 The goal is to make skin cells, for example, more youthful-not turn the clock back too far.
 The second challenge is how to deliver the factors into living cells.
 Turn.bio appear to have solved this by using mRNA, similar to how it was developed for vaccines.
 While there has been a fair amount of disinformation about mRNA vaccines, the use of mRNA is actually what makes the technique safe because it does not enter the cell nucleus and so does not alter DNA.
 What it does do is carry a signal for the cell to naturally make Yamanaka factors in specific proportions which then result in controlled epigenetic reprogramming.
 They have also solved the problem of delivering the mRNA by creating a sort of artificial exosome which delivers the mRNA cargo into the cell.